-- (1) An applicant may apply to the Municipality in terms of section 15(2)# - (a) for a departure from the development parameters of a zoning or an overlay zone; or - (b) to utilise land on a temporary basis for a purpose not permitted in terms of the primary rights of the zoning applicable to the land for a period not exceeding five years. - (2) A departure contemplated in subsection (1)(a) lapses after the applicable period from the date that the approval comes into operation if, within that period- - (a) the departure is not utilised in accordance with the approval; or - (b) the following requirements have not been met: - (i) the approval by the Municipality of a building plan envisaged for the utilisation of the approved departure; and - (ii) commencement of the construction of the building contemplated in subparagraph (i) - (3) The Municipality may approve a departure contemplated in subsection (1)(b) for a period shorter than five years but, if a shorter period is approved, the period together with any extension approved in accordance with section 67 may not exceed five years; - (4) A temporary departure contemplated in subsection (1)(b) may not be approved more than once in respect of a particular use on a specific land unit.
+- (1) An applicant may apply to the Municipality in terms of $\underbrace{\text{section } 15(2)}$ - (a) for a departure from the development parameters of a zoning or an overlay zone; or - (b) to utilise land on a temporary basis for a purpose not permitted in terms of the primary rights of the zoning applicable to the land for a period not exceeding five years. - (2) A departure contemplated in subsection (1)(a) lapses after the applicable period from the date that the approval comes into operation if, within that period- - (a) the departure is not utilised in accordance with the approval; or - (b) the following requirements have not been met: - (i) the approval by the Municipality of a building plan envisaged for the utilisation of the approved departure; and

-- (5) A temporary departure contemplated in subsection (1)(b) may include an improvement of land only if- - (a) the improvement is temporary in nature; and - (b) the land can, without further construction or demolition, revert to its previous lawful use upon the expiry of the use right.
+- (ii) commencement of the construction of the building contemplated in subparagraph (i). - (3) The Municipality may approve a departure contemplated in subsection (1)(b) for a period shorter than five years but, if a shorter period is approved, the period together with any extension approved in accordance with section 67 may not exceed five years. - (4) A temporary departure contemplated in subsection (1)(b), except for a right to utilise land for a purpose granted on a temporary basis for a specific occasion or event, may not be approved more than once in respect of a particular use on a specific land unit. - (5) A temporary departure contemplated in subsection (1)(b) may include an improvement of land only if- - (a) the improvement is temporary in nature; and - (b) the land can, without further construction or demolition, revert to its previous lawful use upon the expiry of the use right.